-A VA works remotely so pays for their computer, internet connection, heating, light, electricity, tea and coffee.
-You don’t have to invest in larger premises, provide benefits, sort out tax, pensions and NI, advertise and interview for their role or pay them sick or holiday pay.
-All in all, you save money, time and hassle in the long run by hiring a VA.
+A VA works remotely so they pay for their computer, internet connection, heating, light, electricity, tea, and coffee.
+You don’t have to invest in larger premises, provide benefits, sort out tax, pensions, and NI, advertise and interview for their role or pay them sick or holiday pay.
+All in all, you save money, time, and hassle in the long run by hiring a VA.

 Will They Take a Lot of Training and Supervision?

 Of course, you will need to spend some time onboarding your VA, but a good virtual assistant can hit the ground running and almost instantly make your life easier.
 This is a key attribute of a VA, once they know how you like to work, they can blend seamlessly into the business and complete their tasks without fuss.